soasme/runflow/ROADMAP.md

 - [ ] docs: generate module references using pdoc.
 - [ ] docs: internal - technical overview.
 - [ ] task: docker_run: provide some general flows for various programming languages.
-- [ ] hcl2: variable `required = true`. if not provided, cli will prompt for a value.
 - [ ] core: file_read can parse file content from various file formats, such as json, csv, etc.
 - [ ] cli: json.loads envvar if it's not a string.
 - [ ] hcl2: variable type constraints.